instructure/instructure-ui/packages/ui-checkbox/src/Checkbox/README.md

 render(<Example />)
 ```

 Setting the `variant` prop to `toggle` turns the checkbox into a toggle switch.
+For __toggle only__ the size prop affects the size of the label and not the actual size of the switch.

 ```js
 ---